 On WordPress, you can also implement drag-and-drop design functionality with page builder plugins, like Elementor or Divi.

-So in short, getting started with either WordPress or Drupal is pretty tricky if it’s your first time.
+So in short, getting started with either a WordPress or Drupal site is pretty tricky if it’s your first time.
 However, WordPress is the easier option between the two.

 There is a learning curve you have to account for.
 But, once you go through the process, it’s fairly straight forward and you can rely on beginner-friendly tools to help you unlock easier functionality and customizations.

 Putting aside the set-up process, there are also some major differences between how easy it is to use WordPress and Drupal on an ongoing basis.
 Drupal will require coding skills to unlock its full functionality as it is not very intuitive to use.

 If you know how to code in PHP, CSS, and HTML, you might not find it too tricky to get started in Drupal.
 For everyone else, what WordPress offers is definitely the way to go.

 How Long Does It Take To Get Up And Running?

 If you want to go from having nothing to operating a functioning, good-looking website as soon as possible, WordPress wins again.